swiftlang/swift/docs/ErrorHandlingRationale.rst

     return i + j
   }

+The reason to use a keyword here is that it's much nicer for function declarations, which generally outnumber function types by at least an order of magnitude.
+A punctuation mark would be easily lost or mistaken amidst all the other punctuation in a function declaration, especially if the punctuation mark were something like ``!`` that can validly appear at the end of a parameter type.
+It makes sense for the keyword to appear close to the return type, as it's essentially a part of the result and a programmer should be able to see both parts in the same glance.
+The keyword appears before the arrow for the simple reason that the arrow is optional (along with the rest of the return type) in function and initializer declarations; having the keyword appear in slightly different places based on the presence of a return type would be silly and would making adding a non-void return type feel awkward.
+The keyword itself should be descriptive, and it's particularly nice for it to be a form of the verb used by the throwing expression, conjugated as if performed by the function itself.
+Thus, ``throw`` becomes ``throws``; if we used ``raise`` instead, this would be ``raises``, which I personally find unappealing for reasons I'm not sure I can put a name to.

 It shouldn't be possible to overload functions solely based on whether the functions throw.
 That is, this is not legal::